-How to Care For Boston Ferns
+How to Grow & Care For Boston Ferns

 Boston fern close up of leaves and a fern potted in a terra cotta potBoston ferns (Nephrolepis exaltata 'Bostoniensis'), have been gracing our porches and sunrooms for many decades now.
 Native to tropical regions of South America, Mexico, and even southern Florida, these ferns are part of the Polypodiaceae family and are known for their sword-shaped fronds which gracefully arch downwards.
 They are a classic choice for hanging baskets or as lush green additions to any indoor space.
 Slightly less fussy than other ferns, Boston ferns are an excellent choice for new houseplant parents.